-Note You can also use the Spot Healing Brush .
+Note Photoshop CS2 (version 9) introduces the Spot Healing Brush 2.
 This works the same as the Healing Brush except that it is not necessary to sample an area first.
 It will simply sample from the pixels around the ones you are painting over and use them to smooth over any defects you are painting over.

 The Patch tool allows you to smooth over a large area.
-You can either select part of your picture and drag it over the part you want to copy over (using the Destination option) or you can select a part of the picture you want replaced and then drag it to the area you want it to be replaced with (using the Source option).
+Can either select part of your picture and drag it over the part you want to copy over (using the Destination option) or you can select a part of the picture you want replaced and then drag it to the area you want it to be replaced with (using the Source option).
 We'll try using the latter method.

-- 5) Revert the beetle.jpg image to its saved state [F12]. - 6) Select the Patch tool from the Tool Panel [J] []] - 7) With the Patch tool selected, drag an outline around the beetle.
+- 5) Revert the beetle.jpg image to its saved state [F12]. - 6) Select the Patch tool from the Tool Palette [J] - 7) With the Patch tool selected, drag an outline around the beetle.